 I don't doubt that you pray.
 Most people I talk to say they pray, at least to some degree.
 My question is, "For what?"
-For what are you asking God, the "stuff" of this world, or that which will matter for eternity?
+For what are you asking God?
 Paul asked God for words and for courage.
 We could sum it up by saying that...

-C. Paul asked for help in making the most of God-sent, gospel-opportunities.
+C. Paul asked for help in making the most of God-sent-gospel-opportunities.
 I chose those words carefully.
 Paul saw his prison stay as being God-sent, for he believed as he elsewhere taught, that "God works all things together for good" (Rom.
 8:28).
 Had he been falsely accused?
 Yes.
 But he knew that ultimately he would not be chained to a Roman guard had not God purposed it.